The Think North East initial teacher training programme is open to both recent graduates and career-changers.

 Yes, although this varies by subject.
 Courses close once filled and so we recommend applying early.

 Qualified Teacher Status (QTS) is a legal requirement to teach in all maintained schools in England.
 A Post Graduate Certificate of Education (PGCE) is designed to increase academic knowledge and provides trainees with the flexibility to teach internationally.
 It combines experience from school placements with studying the theory behind teaching and learning.
-All Think North East trainees complete a PGCE with Durham University, earning 60 credits towards a Masters in Education if you choose to pursue this at a later date.
+All Think North East trainees complete a PGCE with the University of Sunderland.

 Yes!
-All of our trainees take part in training provided by Durham University and receive the same benefits of a Durham University student.
+All of our trainees take part in training provided by the University of Sunderland and receive the benefits of a University of Sunderland student.
 As such, you will have access to their world-class university resources including online resources, student and library services.

 The majority of the year is spent in your main placement school.
-Some of your training throughout the year will be delivered by Durham University, although this may take place remotely.
+Some of your training throughout the year will be delivered by the University of Sunderland.
+Some of the training may take place remotely.

 The course takes 10 months to complete, full time.